cornerstonejs/cornerstone3D/packages/docs/docs/contribute/playwright-tests.md

 });
 ```

 The test will automatically fail the first time you run it, it will however generate the screenshot for you, you will notice 3 new entries in the `tests/screenshots` folder, under `chromium/your-example.spec.js/measurementAdded.png`, `firefox/your-example.spec.js/measurementAdded.png` and `webkit/your-example.spec.js/measurementAdded.png` folders.
 You can now run the test again and it will use those screenshots to compare against the current state of the example.
+Please verify that the ground truth screenshots are correct before committing them or testing against them.

 ## Simulating mouse drags